rahaeimehr/internet-programming/docs/module-08-introduction_to_nodejs/index.md

 If both print version numbers, you’re set.

+### What is the `node`?

+When you type the `node` command in the terminal followed by a filename, you are telling your computer to run that file using the Node.js runtime.
+The `node` command executes JavaScript code outside the browser.
+It reads your file, compiles it into machine code using the **V8 engine**, and runs it immediately.
+You can use node to execute scripts, test code snippets, or run complete web servers built with frameworks like `Express`.

+### What is the `npm`?

+**npm (Node Package Manager)** is the tool that comes bundled with Node.js.
+It manages packages — reusable blocks of code that extend your application’s functionality.
+You can use `npm` to install libraries, update them, or share your own code with others.
+For example, when you type `npm install express`, `npm` automatically downloads and installs `Express` and its dependencies so you can use them in your project.

 ## 8.4 Project Setup for Using ES Modules (See section 8.8)

 ### Step 1: Create a Project Folder